Services and Action Projects

 We work with partners to encourage individuals to self-rate their quality of life; offer them goal-oriented action planning to address their unique challenges and opportunities; and generate information to aid community and neighbourhood connection, system navigation, and care provision – see below for details of services currently provided.

-WECCC services are available through the WECCC Project Management Office at Hospice, as well as through our compassion care hub partners and some of our partner agencies.
+WECCC services are available through the WECCC Project Management Office at Community Support Center (CSC) of Essex County, as well as through our compassion care hub partners and some of our partner agencies.
 WECCC services work best when they are interconnected.

 Identifying people who could use community help